-Buildings regarded by the Council as operational have been valued at open market value for existing use or, where there was insufficient evidence of market transactions for that use, at the depreciated replacement cost (DRC).
-Where a DRC valuation approach has been used, this has been on a direct replacement basis.
-However, the Council plans to change to a Modern Equivalent Asset approach for the 2010/11 DRC asset valuations and thereafter.
+Buildings regarded by the Council as operational have been valued at open market value for existing use or, where there was insufficient evidence of market transactions for that use, at the depreciated replacement cost.

 Non-operational buildings have been valued in all cases on the basis of open market value.
 The valuations were carried out on the basis of existing records with limited site inspections.